TERMS AND CONDITIONS OF SALE

 33.6 You can opt into or out of receiving promotional materials at any time by contacting our Customer Care Team.
 You have the right to access and correct personal information, and can do this by calling 0800 660 660.
 Your information will be held by us at 87-91 Kerrs Road, Wiri, Auckland, 2104.
 You can also opt out of email communications by following the unsubscribe link in the relevant email.

-*OUR PRICE MATCH GUARANTEE means if you find a lower price available locally in stock on an identical item within our Power Tool or Welding Machine range, we’ll match it.
+*OUR PRICE MATCH GUARANTEE means if you find a lower price available locally in stock on an identical item within our Power Tool, Air Tools, Karcher Vacuums, Heaters or Welding Machine ranges, we’ll match it.
 It applies where a competitor’s final price, inclusive of delivery, taxes, fees and charges, is lower than our price on the day that you notify us.
 Excludes trade and special quotes, stock liquidations and commercial quantities.

 Free on loan dispensers are subject to the terms and conditions of the supplier.
 Click here for full terms and conditions.